x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mail-flow-using-third-party-cloud.md

 #### Best practices for using a third-party cloud service with Office 365

 Don't use this scenario because it isn't currently supported.
-We recommend that you use the archiving and auditing solutions are provided by Office 365.
+We recommend that you use the archiving and auditing solutions that are provided by Office 365.

 ## See also